rwx-research/terraform-provider-mint/docs/index.md

 ### Optional

 - `access_token` (String, Sensitive) The access token for Mint's API.
 This may also be provided via the RWX_ACCESS_TOKEN environment variable.
 - `host` (String) The URI for Mint's API.
 Default: cloud.rwx.com.
 This attribute may also be provided via the MINT_HOST environment variable.
-It is usually only needed for testing or devlopment of the Terraform provider itself.
+It is usually only needed for testing or development of the Terraform provider itself.